-- Management did not have safe procedures to clear blockages in the hopper. - Mine management did not task train any of their miners on how to safely clear blockages in the hopper.
+- Safe procedures to clear blockages in the hopper were not established. - Mine management did not task train any of their miners on how to safely clear blockages in the hopper.
 The miner entered the bottom of the hopper when loose unconsolidated material, which ultimately engulfed him, was present inside the hopper.